-A dentist provides many services from basic cleanings to advances procedures.
-These services include simple cleanup, braces, dentures and gum cleaning.
-They also include more complicated procedures such as root canal, oral cancer examinations, bonding and more.
+A dentist provides many services from basic cleanings to advanced procedures.
+These services include simple cleanup, braces, dentures, and gum cleaning.
+They also include more complicated procedures such as root canal, oral cancer examinations, bonding, and more.
 Some procedures are one-time necessities and others are performed annually during regular checkups.
 Listed below is general information about a variety of common dental procedures.

 The root canal procedure involves opening a tooth in order to remove infected areas inside it.
-This process is done in place of extraction, because keeping your natural teeth helps keep your mouth, face and jaw healthier.
+This process is done in place of extraction because keeping your natural teeth helps keep your mouth, face, and jaw healthier.
 The price of a root canal procedure varies depending on the location of the tooth being treated and how badly the tooth is damaged.
-For example, teeth located in more easily reachable positions cost less then molars in the back.
-Out-of-pocket fees can range from approximately $750 through to over $1,000.
+For example, teeth located in more easily reachable positions cost less than molars in the back.
+Out-of-pocket fees can range from approximately $750 to over $1,000.

 Braces and Dentures

 Braces and dentures are both means of correcting or replacing teeth.
-Braced are used to correct alignment issues and problems with biting.
+Braces are used to correct alignment issues and problems with biting.
 Dentures replace missing teeth.
 Dentures can be partial or full, the latter being commonly known as false teeth.
 Braces are expensive and can cost approximately $2,500 to $7,000 and above.
-The cost of dentures varies widely based on the amount of teeth being replaced and types of products/material used.
+The cost of dentures varies widely based on the number of teeth being replaced and the types of products/materials used.
 Prices as low as $600 are common for basic dentures.
-However, implant supported dentures can cost as much as $50,000 due to using existing teeth as support and a more complicated procedure overall.
+However, implant-supported dentures can cost as much as $50,000 due to using existing teeth as support and a more complicated procedure overall.
 They also act more like natural teeth, making chewing and talking a more natural, pleasant experience.